mrchaos10/Pdsminiproject/README.md

 # Pdsminiproject
-Tried the implementation of a snake and ladder board and got this shit :P [Sankar](https://www.facebook.com/sankarsshanan.sundararajan) and I did it together :P
+Tried the implementation of a snake and ladder board and got this shit :P .
+#  Altogether with
+[Sankar](https://www.facebook.com/sankarsshanan.sundararajan) and I did it together :P